mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 ### Step 1: Setting up the Raspberry Pi

 * Download and install the Raspberry Pi Imager from the [official Raspberry Pi website](https://www.raspberrypi.com/software/)
-* Insert the MicroSD card into your computer.
+* Insert the MicroSD card into your computer uaing the MicroSD card adapter.
+If you don't have a SD card port, you can borrow a dock from the IT supply room.
 * Open Raspberry Pi Imager and choose your Raspberry Pi 5 hardware device.
 Select the latest Raspbian OS from the list of available operating systems.
 We choose the Debian Bookwarm 64-bit with desktop environment.
 Select your MicroSD card as the storage location (check for the storage capacity of your MicroSD card)

 <img src="https://github.com/mehrab-abrar/Raspberry-Pi-Voice-Assistant-Robot/assets/42034831/c9aff5e8-ccee-4285-b684-da8cee67a98f" alt="Screenshot 2024-04-09 003233" width="400">